OctopusDeploy/blog/blog/2020-09/runbook-self-service-server-provision/index.md

 Now we have all our resources created.
 We can go ahead and start configuring our Octopus Project and Runbooks to provision our infrastructure.

-If your new to Octopus and don't have any projects, you will need to create a new one, and you can find information on how to do this [here](https://octopus.com/docs/projects).
+If you're new to Octopus and don't have any projects, you will need to create a new one, and you can find information on how to do this [here](https://octopus.com/docs/projects).
 If you have an existing project that you want to use, you can skip this step.

 ### Create Project Variables